Skip to main content

 The strategic growth element in a master plan must include:

-The bill requires both counties and municipalities to submit their master plan and any separately approved water or strategic growth element to the division for the division's review.
+The act requires both counties and municipalities to submit their master plan and any separately approved water or strategic growth element to the division for the division's review.

-Prohibition contrary to public policy.
-The bill prohibits a unit owners' association of a common interest community from, through any declaration or bylaw, rules, or regulation adopted or amended by an association on or after July 1, 2024, prohibiting or restricting the construction of accessory dwelling units or middle housing, if the zoning laws of the association's local jurisdiction would otherwise allow such construction.
+The act prohibits a unit owners' association of a common interest community from, through any declaration or bylaw, rules, or regulation adopted or amended by an association on or after July 1, 2024, prohibiting or restricting the construction of accessory dwelling units or middle housing if the zoning laws of the association's local jurisdiction would otherwise allow such construction.

 Status